glotzerlab/parsnip/doc/source/development.rst

 API documentation should be written as part of the docstrings of the package in the `Numpy style <https://numpydoc.readthedocs.io/en/latest/format.html>`__.

-Docstrings are automatically validated using `pydocstyle <http://www.pydocstyle.org/>`_ whenever the ruff pre-commit hooks are run.
+Docstrings are automatically validated using `pydocstyle <http://www.pydocstyle.org/>`_ whenever the ruff prek hooks are run.
 The `official documentation <https://parsnip.readthedocs.io/>`_ is generated from the docstrings using `Sphinx <http://www.sphinx-doc.org/en/stable/index.html>`_.

 In addition to API documentation, inline comments are strongly encouraged.